BeMoBIL/bemobil-pipeline/bemobil_bidstools.md

 type : Cell
 default value : {'EEG'}
-A cell containing the keyword to be used to identify EEG stream
+A cell containing the keyword to be used to identify EEG stream.

        bemobil_config.bids_tasklabel        = 'VNE1';